apache/hudi/docs/_docs/0.7.0/2_4_configurations.md

 #### archiveCommitsWith(minToKeep = 30, maxToKeep = 20) {#enable}
 Property: `hoodie.metadata.keep.min.commits`, `hoodie.metadata.keep.max.commits` <br/>
 <span style="color:grey"> Controls the archival of the metadata table's timeline </span>

+#### withAssumeDatePartitioning(assumeDatePartitioning = false) {#withAssumeDatePartitioning}
+Property: `hoodie.assume.date.partitioning`<br/>
+<span style="color:grey">Should HoodieWriteClient assume the data is partitioned by dates, i.e three levels from base path.
+This is a stop-gap to support tables created by versions < 0.3.1.
+Will be removed eventually </span>

 ### Clustering Configs
 Controls clustering operations in hudi.
 Each clustering has to be configured for its strategy, and config params.
 This config drives the same.